2024 INDEPENDENT PUBLISHER BOOK AWARDS

 In San Miguel de Allende, Mexico, Jane and her young sons delight in new adventures, but Kevin still seethes.
 Jane befriends a circle of intriguing women and helps two girls who remind her of the brother she abandoned when her own parents divorced.
 After witnessing violence involving the girls’ father, Jane’s vivid dreams, possibly guided by a hummingbird messenger from the hereafter, grow ever darker.
 When tragedy strikes San Miguel, the community fractures and then rises, and Jane must make a dangerous choice.
 The Broken Hummingbird balances the raw undoing of a marriage with the joys of discovery that lie in building a new life.

-The Intriguing setting
+The intriguing setting

 of The Broken Hummingbird